Hoglandets-IT/Frends.HIT.SecureEnvelope/README.md

 ### Result

-Note: This task has not been tested yet, so the response is returned as a generic JToken with an unknown structure.

 | Property             | Type                 | Description                          | Example |
 | ---------------------| ---------------------| ------------------------------------ | ----- |
 |                      | JToken         |  |  |